bless643/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes group owner for a file
+A script that will play StarWars IV episode in terminal